| Topic 1 |

 Nature of Law

 What is law?
 How law differs from morality, justice, and other rule-systems.
 Theories of law (positivism, natural law, legal realism), the rule of law (Dicey, Lord Bingham, Joseph Raz), and the Hart-Fuller / Hart-Devlin debates.
 Key cases: Shaw v DPP, R v R, Re A (Children) (Conjoined Twins).
-OCR H418 Paper 3 / Section A. Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.
+Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.

 Law and Morality

 How law differs from morality, and how the two interact.
 The Hart-Devlin debate (Wolfenden Report, common morality), Hart-Fuller debate (positivism vs natural law), and Mill's harm principle.
 Key issues: assisted suicide, abortion, consent in violence.
 Cases: R v Brown [1993], Airedale NHS Trust v Bland [1993], R (Pretty) v DPP [2001], Shaw v DPP [1962].
-OCR H418 Paper 3 / Section A. Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.
+Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.

 Law and Justice

 What is justice?
 Theories from Aristotle (distributive and corrective justice), Bentham (utilitarianism), Rawls (veil of ignorance, original position), and Nozick (entitlement theory).
 Substantive vs procedural justice, equity, and miscarriages of justice.
 Key cases: R v Dudley and Stephens [1884], the Birmingham Six, R (UNISON) v Lord Chancellor [2017].
-OCR H418 Paper 3 / Section A. Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.
+Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.

 Law and Society

 How law reflects, shapes, and responds to society.
 Theories of law and society: Pound's social engineering, Marxist conflict theory, Durkheim's functionalism, and legal realism (Holmes, Llewellyn).
 Social control mechanisms, the role of pressure groups, and law as a tool for social change.
 Key examples: R v R [1991], R (Nicklinson) v Ministry of Justice, Equality Act 2010, Marriage (Same Sex Couples) Act 2013.
-OCR H418 Paper 3 / Section A. Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.
+Full case index, theory comparison tables, AO3 worked answer, RAG-rated revision.